HenriWahl/seafadm/Readme.md

 REQUIREMENTS:
 -------------

-Seafadm is tested with Python 2.7 and needs the great BeautifulSoup module from http://www.crummy.com/software/BeautifulSoup/ version 4.
+Seafadm is tested with Python 2.7 and needs the great BeautifulSoup module from http://www.crummy.com/software/BeautifulSoup/ version 4 as well as the Python Requests library.
 Fedora and CentOS users do a

-    yum install python-beautifulsoup4
+    yum install python-beautifulsoup4 python-requests

 Debian users install via

-    apt-get install python-bs4
+    apt-get install python-bs4 python-requests

 Then run simply on command line using the following instructions.